 Clouds hung low as we entered the trail to Arenal National Park enhancing the feeling of adventure and mystery.
 We left the park map in the truck, deciding it wasn’t needed.
 My friends, who live in Costa Rica and have visited the park in the past, said there were directional signs.
 So, mapless, we entered into the cloud mist among tall vegetation – well over my head.

 At first, it didn’t feel like we were on a path different from any other I’ve traversed.
 Aside from the beautiful trees and flowers, the occasional odd insect, and rare reptile, we could have been hiking anywhere.
-However, soon, the ground beneath our feet slowly transitioned from a sandy type of covering, to black rocks, small at first and gradually growing in size.
+However, soon, the ground beneath our feet slowly transitioned from a sandy type of covering, to small black rocks, and then gradually growing in size.

 As we climbed, the hike got a little more strenuous, but still easily navigable in running shoes, until we reached our destination.
 The spot where we could go no farther and the “I hiked a volcano!” photo opp.